Optimistic Navigation: Creating the Illusion of Instant Navigation

 What are optimistic UI updates?

-Optimistic navigation and data prediction
+Optimistic navigation and performance illusion.

 • RAM Usage: Storing predicted data can increase memory use, though modern browsers manage this efficiently.